containers/podman-desktop/website/docs/discover.md

 the system resources (containers, filesystem, etc), using a Podman library, to do these operations.

 Podman can also run on a Docker-compatibility mode.
-To run in this mode, a communication channel is created (a socket `/var/run/docker.sock` on macOS/Linux, a named pipe on Windows) and a podman service is running, listening on this channel.
-This way, podman resources can be accessed in two ways.
+To run in this mode, a communication channel is created (a socket `/var/run/docker.sock` on macOS/Linux, a named pipe on Windows) and a Podman service runs, listening on this channel.
+This setup allows podman resources to be accessed in two ways.
 The first way is by connecting to the Podman channel (for CLIs which have been originally designed to work with Docker only) the exact same way the Docker socket is accessed.
 The second way is to use the podman cli (or the podman library), which accesses the resources directly.
 Podman and Docker can still cohabit on the same system, by exposing different communication channels.